novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-257.md

 It was strange not to feel jealousy, but his son accepted Lee Hyun-woo's opinions positively without such feelings.

 "My relationship with him has been extraordinary from the beginning.
-Honestly, just consider the shares we acquired when we partnered with Son Joong-ui and expanded to Japan.
+Honestly, just consider the shares we acquired when we partnered with Son Jung-yi and expanded to Japan.
 The IPO is almost certain next year, and its current value exceeds 200 billion yen.
 A significant portion of that includes shares of 【Guseong Electronics】, which can be liquidated through over-the-counter transactions."

 200 billion yen, when converted to the current unstable won exchange rate, slightly exceeds 2.2 trillion won.